 Kashiwa-no-ha Smart City has three central objectives.
 The first is to be ecologically friendly as an Environmental-Symbiotic City.
 The second is to tackle the challenges of an aging society as a City of Health and Longevity.
 The third is to foster economic growth and progress as a City of New Industry Creation.
-Various projects at Kashiwa-no-ha Smart City offer open platforms for solutions to everyone based on partnerships between the public, private and academic sectors.
+Various projects at Kashiwa-no-ha Smart City offer open platforms for solutions to everyone based on partnerships among the public, private, and academic sectors.

-A household navigation system was developed to display energy consumption and CO2 emissions from electricity and gas usage to encourage people to conserve resources.
+A household navigation system was developed to display energy consumption and carbon dioxide emissions from electricity and gas usage to encourage people to conserve resources.
 In keeping with emissions reductions, people received Eco-Action Points that they could use to purchase energy-saving appliances and other goods.
 The Ministry of the Environment chose this project as a model for its Eco-Action Points program.

-We contribute to women’s lifestyles and community involvement through a Web portal that provides them with support services for childbirth, child-raising, and work.
+We contribute to women’s lifestyles and community involvement through a Web portal that provides them support services for childbirth, child-raising, and work.